Five Arrested in Hospice Case

 Five Arrested1

 Five individuals were arrested on criminal charges related to their roles in a years-long scheme to defraud Medicare of more than $15 million through sham hospice companies and then to launder the fraud proceeds.
 According to an indictment, three of the defendants misappropriated the identifying information of doctors, claiming to Medicare that the doctors had determined hospice services were necessary when, in fact, the purported recipients of these hospice services were not terminally ill and had never requested nor received care from the sham hospices.
 In some instances, the defendants falsely claimed that the same beneficiary received services from multiple sham hospices.
 All of the defendants are charged with conspiracy to launder money and money laundering.
-Read a story from Hoodline and a Department of Justice press release.
+Read a Department of Justice press release.

 SMP Resource Center products often contain links to copyrighted material.
-The SMP Resource Center is providing these links as a convenience and for informational purposes in our efforts to report and educate on Medicare fraud; they do not constitute a guarantee, endorsement, or approval by SMP of any of the information available on the external site.
+These informational links are provided for convenience and informational purposes to educate; they do not constitute a guarantee, endorsement, or approval by the SMP of the information available on any linked external site.
 SMP bears no responsibility for the accuracy, legality, or content of the external site or for that of subsequent links.
-If you have any questions or concerns about the links provided, please contact the SMP Center at nliebau@smpresource.org.
+If you have any questions, please email info@smpresource.org.